U.S. Route 15 in Virginia: History

-US 15 generally follows the Old Carolina Road, which connected North Carolina (at what was then North Carolina Highway 75) with Frederick, Maryland through Virginia.
-It was added to the state highway system in 1918 as State Route 2 and renumbered State Route 32 in the 1923 renumbering.
+US 15 generally follows the Old Carolina Road, which connected North Carolina (at what was then North Carolina Highway 75, or NC 75) with Frederick, Maryland, through Virginia.
+It was added to the state highway system in 1918 as State Route 2 (SR 2) and renumbered State Route 32 (SR 32) in the 1923 state highway renumbering.
 In 1926, US 15 was designated along the whole of SR 32.
-The SR 32 designation was dropped in the 1933 renumbering, and was immediately reused on another route south of Petersburg.
-The number was again reused on its current alignment in the early 1940s to match North Carolina Highway 32.
+The SR 32 designation was dropped in the 1933 state highway renumbering and was immediately reused on another route south of Petersburg.
+The number was again reused on its current alignment in the early 1940s to match NC 32.

-From June 2013 to February 2014, the Virginia Department of Transportation converted the existing interchange between US 15 and I-64, in Zion Crossroads, to a diverging diamond (DDI), the first in the state, with final construction completed by mid-April 2014.
+From June 2013 to February 2014, the Virginia Department of Transportation converted the existing interchange between US 15 and I-64, in Zion Crossroads, to a DDI, the first in the state, with final construction completed by mid-April 2014.
 A similar interchange between US 15 and I-66 was completed in January 2017.